gokayokyay/dock-tape/README.md

-# dock-tape
+# DockTape
-Docker Client for Rust
+WIP Docker Client for Rust

+Most of the code is taken from [here](https://github.com/ghmlee/rust-docker)